What’s the weakest link to your data staying secure? Well, it’s you.

 - A long password is more difficult to crack.
 Research shows that a 12-character password can take up to 2 centuries to crack.
 A 7-character password takes .29 milliseconds.

 Storing your password securely is as important as creating a complex password.
 Consider using a password manager to securely store all of your credentials in one place.
 No longer will you need to remember a host of complex log in credentials.
 Simply, you log in using one password for access to your vault of passwords.
 What’s best, most password manager programs let you click to the login page.

 Updating Your Arrowhead Password

 Log in to arrowheadcu.org.
-Click the Settings button at the top of the screen and choose Change Password from the Contact Info section.
+Click your profile icon at the top right of the screen, then click "Settings".
+On the Settings page, click "Security", then select the pencil icon next to "Password" under "Security Information".
 Follow the prompts for updating your password and be sure to use a complex password that you aren’t using on another site.